nizamphoenix/Approximation-algorithms/README.md

-# Algorithms in R
+# Computational Algorithms in R
-A repository of algorithms in R like EM,metropolis,metroplois-hastiings,gibbs,variational bayes.
+A repository of computational algorithms in R like EM,metropolis,metroplois-hastiings,gibbs,variational bayes.